-Plaintiffs Stanley Fishman, Suzanne Bowser,1 and Vicki Plunkett filed this putative class action against Defendant General Electric Company ("GE").
+Plaintiffs Stanley Fishman, Suzanne Bowser, and Vicki Plunkett filed this putative class action against Defendant General Electric Company ("GE").
 This matter comes before the Court on (1) [2] Defendant's motion to dismiss under Federal Rule of Civil Procedure 12(b)(6), and (2) Plaintiffs' motion to strike certain declarations from affidavits submitted with Defendant's motion to dismiss.
 There was no oral argument.
 Fed.
 R. Civ.
 P. 78(b).
-For the reasons set forth below, Defendant's motion to strike is DENIED.
+For the reasons set forth below, Defendant's motion to dismiss is GRANTED, and Plaintiffs' motion to strike is DENIED.